BigBeill/Food-Recipe-Sharing-Platform/README.md

 ]
 ```

 At any given time, Notebook.jsx will display up to two pages.
-A page that is being displayed will have its content shown in the gree box:\
+A page that is being displayed will have it's content shown in the gree box:\
 ![editable portion of Notebook.jsx](/readmeImages/notebookPageListVisableSquare.png)

 There are two parts to each JSON object inside pageList: